 Traditional project reporting leans on weekly status meetings or monthly retrospectives.
 By the time data reaches decision-makers, it’s often stale.

 Time tracking gives you a live view of how your organization’s doing through dashboards that show project data as it happens.
 Teams using monday work management gain this visibility through dashboards that display live insights on budget, goals, schedules, and resources.
-Leaders customize these views with drag-and-drop widgets to see data exactly how they need it for faster, sharper decisions.
+Leaders can also customize these views with drag-and-drop widgets to see data exactly how they need it for faster, sharper decisions.

 Key visibility metrics include:

-- Project burn rates: real-time visualization of budget consumption against project progress.
+- Project burn rates: Real-time visualization of budget consumption against project progress.

-- Team utilization: heat maps showing who is over capacity and who has bandwidth.
+- Team utilization: Heat maps showing who is over capacity and who has bandwidth.

-- Deadline risk indicators: alerts triggered when time spent exceeds estimated effort for critical path items.
+- Deadline risk indicators: Alerts triggered when time spent exceeds estimated effort for critical path items.

 This instant view lets you step in before problems grow.
 Managers can shift resources or adjust scope before projects detail.